Skip to content

 Frequently Asked Questions

-What repair buffer should I use?
+What repair buffer to use?

 Typically 15-30% of purchase price for electronics and appliances.
 Lower for furniture and durable goods with low failure rates.
 Higher for cars and complex mechanical items.
 Get a pre-purchase inspection where available to refine the estimate.

-Should I use optimistic or conservative life estimates?
+to use optimistic or conservative life estimates?

 Conservative estimates.
 New items often reach the upper end of their category range; second-hand items often come in at the lower end due to earlier wear.
 Plan for the conservative case to avoid buyer-remorse when the item fails sooner than hoped.